bryding/DotsUpgrader/README.md

   -h, --help            show this help message and exit

-  --dir DIR             The top level directory containing all of the .cs files that need to be updated. (default: ./sandbox/forModify)
+  --dir DIR             The top level directory containing all of the .cs files that need to be updated. (default: None)

   --stage {1,2}         Select stage 1 to update the file to add the monobehaviour authoring component.
 After stage 1 is complete, update to Entities 1.0, and then run
                         stage 2 to create the Baker (default: 1)